 Styles and Layouts with Bootstrap 4

 Layouts included within Bootstrap are “fluid” and “fixed” designs.
 The format styles are different from one another for various mobile and web developing needs.
-For example, the Fluid format is associated with app development.
+For example, the Fluid format is associated with improving the app development process.
 The interface with Fluid layouts utilizes the full screen of an application.
 Depending on browser dimensions, the Fluid composition should be adjusted to multiple browsers.
 In contrast, the Fixed design requires deployment on the recommended default dimensions.

 The differences between the two are a faster and easier setup for fixed layouts.
 In comparison, this style needs user attention when adjusting to multiple online browsers.
 Both choices use the grid system in Bootstrap with page columns and UI class organization.
 The grid classes breakdown into four different classes.
 In Bootstrap, grid classes include LG, MD, SM, and XS.
 In terms of pixels wide, most grid layouts form from device screen size.
 For instance, the “xs” grid class would best be implemented for a phone interface.
 To continue, an “sm” grid class may best fit a tablet device.
 Furthermore, “md” and “lg” may best suit laptops and desktop interfaces.